extremejhr/Smart_Testr/README.md

 # Smart_Testr

-UI automation test based on image recognization.
+UI automation test based on image recognization (focused on testing of Siemens Simcenter)

 Features:
 1. Keyword driven, no affected by the testing software.